Deltares/hydromt/docs/dev/plugin-quickstart.rst

   3. rename or update attributes from HydroMT variable conventions (name, unit) to the specific model conventions.
   4. adds the data to the corresponding HydroMT model components.

-A simplified example of what a setup function would look like for example to add a landuse grid from a raster input data using an external workflow from hydromt core is:
+Below is a simplified example of what a setup function would look like for a hypothetical landuse grid from a raster input data using an external workflow from hydromt core is:

 .. code-block:: python